schmooser/blog.ora600.ru/_posts/2012-10-06-installing-oracle-xe-11gr2-on-centos-63.md

 ### Swap file

-Oracle XE requires minimum 2 Gb of swap file minimum.
+Oracle XE [requires][oracle-xe-swap] minimum 2 Gb of swap file.
 To verify your swap space use `#cat /proc/swaps`.
 If there is no enough swap size – add it.
 Manual is [here][swap].
 I add it by using this:

 > ####5.2.3.
 Creating a Swap File
 >